darrylwest/pluggable-webapp/prompt-1.md

 We are a two person development team.
 I am a software engineer with 30+ years of experience developing projects for startups and large companies.
 My programming experience includes c++, Typescript, node.js, Redis/Valkey, Elixir/Erlang.
+When I create code I break the process into small, compilable and testable steps.
+A little coding, compile, run unit and lint tests, run any e2e tests, then commit the work to the develop branch to ensure it passes CI/CD tests (github workflow).
 My co-worker creates HTML and css for our web applications.

 This project will use Node.js, Vue, Typescript, HTML, css, Valkey.
 We will integrate with Google Calendar using thier APIs.